LucreziaRuggeri/dncs-docker-swarm/README.md

 ```

 ## SWARMPIT
 We used Swarmpit to monitor the swarm.
-To install Swarmpit we run on the manager:
+To install it we ran on the manager:
 ```
 docker run -it --rm \
   --name swarmpit-installer \
   --volume /var/run/docker.sock:/var/run/docker.sock \
 swarmpit/install:1.8
 ```
-Then we can access on Swarmpit with the credentials using `http://*manager-ip*:888` url on the browser.
+Then we can access on Swarmpit with the credentials specified during the installation using `http://*manager-ip*:888` url on the browser.

 ## TASK DISTRIBUTION
 Tasks are distributed on active nodes in the swarm.
-A node can be set in drain availability to prevent it receiving tasks: `docker node update --availability drain *host-name*`
+A node can be set in drain availability to prevent it receiving tasks.
+To do that we can use: `docker node update --availability drain *host-name*`

 We can check the availability of the nodes using: `docker node ls`

 We can run: `docker service ps *service-name*` to see how the manager updated the tasks.

-To return the drained node to an active state run: `docker node update --availability active *host-name*` and change the scale of the service to 0, and then to 5 to update the distribution of the task.
+To return the drained node to an active state run: `docker node update --availability active *host-name*` and change the scale of the service to 0, and then to **n** to update the distribution of the tasks.

 ## LOAD BALANCING
 The swarm manager uses ingress load balancing to expose the services and make them available externally to the swarm.
-However we have implemented an external load balancer using Traefik image.
+However, we have implemented an external load balancer using Traefik image.

 First we created the overlay network using: `docker network create --driver=overlay treafik-net`